 Välkommen to Little Gnesta, a Swedish-Inspired Bed and Breakfast

-Little Gnesta B & B and Extended Stay is located in Vermont’s picturesque Northeast Kingdom.
+Little Gnesta B & B is located in Vermont’s picturesque Northeast Kingdom.
 We look forward to greeting you in our historic houses set on the isthmus that is downtown Newport, Vermont.

 Newport is situated on the shores of Lake Memphremagog, one of the state’s two international glacial lakes which share a border with Quebec.
 The north and south bays of Memphremagog are a short, two-block walk from Little Gnesta’s front porch.
 Canada is just six miles away following a lakeside bike/xc ski trail (see mstf.net for trail map).
 Opportunities for hiking and paddling abound nearby.

 Little Gnesta B & B is an ideal stopping point for those traveling between Boston, New York and other points south to Montreal and Quebec City in Quebec.

 So, you might ask, what is Gnesta?
 It is a small town, about the size of Newport, south of Stockholm, Sweden.
 During a bicycle tour of the area, I discovered that a surprising majority of the names on the gravestones in Gnesta’s cemetery were a variation of my paternal grandmother’s maiden name.
 I felt like I belonged.

 We hope that you’ll have the same sense of belonging while visiting Little Gnesta Bed and Breakfast.